Neirafernando/Neirafernando/README.md

 <hr>

 <pre>
-💻 I am a self taught Full Stack Developer and a Machine Learning Developer 📚 I have a Bachelors in Computer Science from the University Cadi Ayyad at Morocco 📝 I have a strong interest in Data Science and Artificial Intelligence 🔭 Working on Deep Learning & Machine Learning
+💻 I am a self taught Full Stack Developer Student
+📝 I have a strong interest in Frontend and Backend
+🔭 Working on Deep Learning & Machine Learning
 🌱 Learning about Computer Vision and Machine Learning stuff 🌟 Main languages: Python, JavaScript